loadzero/mipsdis/README.md

 The Javascript version of `mipsdis` runs in the browser.

-You can try it our here:
+You can try it out here:

 * [Browser Demo](http://blog.loadzero.com/demo/mipsdis/demo.html)